Comerciantes Unidos: History

 Comerciantes Unidos played its first season in the Peruvian Segunda División in the neighboring province of Santa Cruz due to their home stadium being remodeled.
 This was very difficult for the team and their fans.
 The team finished the season 14th, only 5 points away from relegation.
 During the 2015 season, Carlos Cortijo, who had won the Segunda División tournament the year before, was hired as the new manager by club president Aníbal Pedraza Aguilar.
 Comerciantes Unidos was able to once again play its home matches at their local stadium, Estadio Juan Maldonado Gamarra.
 The club won the tournament on 25 October 2015 after defeating Sport Boys 1–0 at a home match.
 Comerciantes Unidos had a great debut campaign in the 2016 Torneo Descentralizado where it finished 6th and qualified for the first time to an international tournament, the 2017 Copa Sudamericana.

-Comerciantes Unidos returned back to the First Division in 2023, after winning the 2023 Liga 2, their second, Second Division title.
+Comerciantes Unidos returned to the First Division in 2023, after winning the 2023 Liga 2, their second, Second Division title.